yoonsikp/beautiful-air/README.md

 # beautiful-air
 An easy way to collect and display data about the air we breathe.
 Use this project along with my `air-multisensor` project to get the graphs I've shown below.
-Note: this project relies on HighCharts to display the data that we generate.
+Note: this project relies on HighCharts to display the data.

 ![Alt text](/screenshot.jpg?raw=true "Screenshot")